pierreprinetti/wp-permamod/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.2.1 =
+* Small fix to handle the case you've not set an anchor name.

 = 0.2 =
 * Now asks you for a custom anchor name